.. | ||

 The current state of nixos-rebuild

-piece of code we have in NixOS, but it has tons of issues:
+pieces of code we have in NixOS, but it has tons of issues:

 - The code is written in Bash, and while this by itself is not necessary bad, it means that it is difficult to do refactorings due to the lack of tooling for the language